nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

-:exclamation: **Caution:** Remember to include /t before each tag so that it can be detected.
+:exclamation: **Caution:** Remember to add /t before each tag so that it can be detected.
 Refer to our examples.
 </div>

 **Example:**